spiralizing/spiralizing.github.io/DSEntries/WineQuality.md

 #concatenating data frames
 allwine_data = pd.concat([rwine_data, wwine_data], axis=0, ignore_index=True)
 ```
-it is fairly common that the data sets contain unbalanced and not normalized data so it won't hurt if we look at its distribution:
+it is fairly common that data sets contain unbalanced and not normalized data so it won't hurt if we look at its distribution:

 ```python
 #plot data